Ariken12/MovingPictures/README.md

 Project was started by me as student of middle shool and I improved the code along with my knowledge.

+# Explanation to main file

+In main file example of conception this classes.

+Following examples contains "object" that moving if it will punched every frame in random direction.

 # Example of output

 [![square](https://i.gyazo.com/5c5dbcf34cd99d6faa953bcfec9583d3.gif)](https://gyazo.com/5c5dbcf34cd99d6faa953bcfec9583d3)